ViaHero · May 10, 2018

 Iceland is known as one of the most expensive travel destinations in the world.
 It is not at the top of most budget travelers’ lists.
-But with careful planning it is possible to travel on a budget in Iceland and have an awesome trip.
+But with careful planning, it is possible to travel on a budget in Iceland and have an awesome trip.
+Read on for advice about traveling to Iceland on a budget; once you do, feel free to message us with any questions.

 One of the biggest costs of an international trip is the flight.
 Luckily, there are plenty of ways to reduce that cost.
 First, check the price at budget airline WowAir.
 It’s no frills but the prices are great; they fly out of six major cities in the U.S. and are adding new cities.